groops-devs/groops/INSTALL.md

 ## Overview

 While GROOPS is intended to be a standalone software package, some functionality depends on external libraries.
+The installation instructions provided further below include steps to install these dependencies.
 Hard dependencies are:

  - [the Expat XML parser](https://libexpat.github.io)